11 Hours in L.A.

-The location we ate at is also walking distance from Paramount Studios which makes for an interesting walk.
+This location is also walking distance from Paramount Studios which makes for a fun walk-by.

 A quick tour of L.A. is hardly complete without the Walk of Fame in Hollywood.
-While I always feel bad for contest winners that get a trip there (it’s kind of sketchy in areas…And let’s just say I may not always take young children) it is actually fun catching all the names with more than one star (I’m looking at you, Bob Hope).
+While I always feel bad for contest winners that get a trip there (it’s pretty sketch in areas…And let’s just say I may not always take young children) it is actually fun catching all the names with more than one star (I’m looking at you, Bob Hope).

 Information on the TCL Chinese Theater

 They have awesome bread pudding and the gnarliest street performers.
-(See how all my old Californian adjectives are emerging?)
-It’s an ideal place to wind down and cool off after the craziness and the heat of the city traffic and people watch for an afternoon.
+(See how all my Californian adjectives are emerging?)
+It’s an ideal place to wind down and cool off after the craziness and the heat of the city traffic.

-The starting line of Historic Route 66, the original Muscle Beach, and my favorite place to sit and unwind.
-Santa Monica has a pier with games, rides, food, and everything that a good carnival needs!
+The starting line of Historic Route 66, the original Muscle Beach,and my favorite place to sit and relax!
+Santa Monica has a pier with games, rides, food, and everything that a good carnival needs.
 This is a fun, family-friendly spot with tons of restaurants, shopping, and a weekly farmer’s market just a few blocks from the beach.

 At sunset on the pier, it was undoubtedly our favorite stop of the day!
 We even saw dolphins!

 Later at dinner she even came over and asked to record a video of them saying hello to her boyfriend.
-The whole thing was hilarious!
+The whole thing was a riot!
 You’d have thought we brought in a couple of movie stars.

 In this section I’ll give you all some tips and tricks for dealing with L.A.

-- Rent a car.
+Rent a car.
 This is a bustling city with substandard (though improving) public transportation that we all laugh a little to ourselves if we hear someone is thinking of taking.
 Most people have an hour or more commute to work every morning so audiobooks, CD language courses, and radio are big.
 You don’t truly experience Los Angeles culture unless you sit in traffic, get honked at at least five times, cut off twice, and steal someone’s parking space right in front of them with no regrets.
-(2019 UPDATE: Uber and Lyft are now a thing and you’ll get a similar experience without having to worry about parking or stress over driving yourself.)

 In a city of nearly 4 million people, with cultures from all around the world (check Little Tokyo, Chinatown, Filipinotown, Little Armenia, Little Ethiopia, Thaitown, and Koreatown), more than 80 districts and neighborhoods in the City alone, and in an area encompassing 469 square miles you’re sure to find something up your alley.